 Element B2 moves on to dealing with hazardous substances in the workplace.
 In practice this consolidates much of what used to be in elements B1 with relevant extracts from B2 and B4.

 The routes of entry and body defences are still there in all their blazing glory.
 You’ll notice the previous specific references to the respiratory system defences has been deleted but of course still implied by the catchall “defensive responses”.

 In this section the hierarchy of control is first introduced.
-This seems to me an odd placement considering the next element (B3) also deals with the control hierarchy.

 Asbestos also has its own section here (though note the weighty topic of lead has been removed).
 But given that nearly all of this section is concerned with controlling it, it would probably be better in element 3 (which deals with control).